pcukierskidata/Symulacja-II-tury-2025/README.md

 At the bottom of the dashboard, there is an option to include votes from new voters who did not participate in the first round, along with settings for what percentage of these votes flows to each candidate.

 ![Dashboard preview](3.png)

+## Changes history
+May 21–30, 2025 – Created the "Prediction of Results" dashboard June 2, 2025 – Created the "Fact_Votes_Second_Round" table based on official PKW results; began work on the "Second Round Results" dashboard